-The Department of Insurance, Financial Institutions and Professional Registration indicated this proposed amendment will have no cost to the department.
+The Department of Insurance, Financial Institutions and Professional Registration indicated this initiative, if passed, will have no cost or savings to the department.

-The Department of Mental Health indicated this initiative will have no fiscal impact on their department.
+The Department of Mental Health indicated the implementation of this initiative will have no fiscal impact to their department.